Dhairyasheel Sambhajirao Mane

 Dhairyasheel Sambhajirao Mane (b 1981) is an Indian politician.
-He is elected to the Lok Sabha, lower house of the Parliament of India from Hatkanangale, Maharashtra in the 2019 Indian general election as member of the Shiv Sena.
+He is elected to the Lok Sabha, lower house of the Parliament of India from Hatkanangale, Maharashtra in the 2019 Indian general election as a member of the Shiv Sena.

-He received total 5,85,776 votes in the 2019 Indian general election.
+He received 5,85,776 votes in the 2019 Indian general election.

-His grandfather Rajaram Mane was member of loksabha continuously for 5 terms (1977 to 1991).
-He represented Ichalkaranji constituency and was member of Indian National Congress party.
-Dhairyshil's mother Nivedita Mane was also MP of Loksabha for two terms 1999 and 2004, representing Ichalkaranji constituency for Nationalist Congress Party.
+His grandfather Rajaram Mane was a member of loksabha for 5 consecutive terms (1977 to 1991).
+He represented Ichalkaranji constituency and was member of Indian National Congress.
+Dhairyshil's mother Nivedita Mane was also an MP of Loksabha for two terms 1999 and 2004, representing Ichalkaranji constituency for Nationalist Congress Party.